andrewprock/pokerstove/README.md

 ## Python wheel package

+You will need to install pipx to build with scikit-build-core, using apt on Ubuntu and brew on MacOS.

 There is also a `pyproject.toml` file which can be used to create an installable wheel for the pythong package.
 The commands below can be used to build/install/verify the package.